-OrderByPipe for reasons explained in an appendix below.
+OrderByPipe for reasons explained in the Appendix of this page.

-A pipe may accept any number of optional parameters to fine-tune its output.
+A pipe can accept any number of optional parameters to fine-tune its output.

-We add parameters to a pipe by following the pipe name with a colon ( : ) and then the parameter value
+To add parameters to a pipe, follow the pipe name with a colon ( : ) and then the parameter value

 currency:'EUR').
-If our pipe accepts multiple parameters, we separate the values with colons (e.g.
+If the pipe accepts multiple parameters, separate the values with colons (such as

-We'll modify our birthday template to give the date pipe a format parameter.
-After formatting the hero's April 15th birthday, it should render as 04/15/88:
+Modify the birthday template to give the date pipe a format parameter.
+After formatting the hero's April 15th birthday, it renders as 04/15/88:

-The parameter value can be any valid template expression such as a string literal or a component property.
-In other words, we can control the format through a binding the same way we control the birthday value through a binding.
+The parameter value can be any valid template expression, (see the Template expressions section of the Template Syntax page) such as a string literal or a component property.
+In other words, you can control the format through a binding the same way you control the birthday value through a binding.

 to the component's